HoangEevee/ani_file/README.md

 # ani_file
 .ani file (animated cursor) reader and writer written in python 3.

-Was trying to batch extract the frame of some .ani file I got but noticed that there were no library to do so in python so I created one.
+Was trying to batch extract the frames of some .ani file I got but noticed that there were no library to do so in python so I created one.

 ## Starting point
+Clone this repo or download package from Pypi with `pip install ani_file`:

 Open ANI file in similar manner to builtin.open():
 ```
     from ani_file import ani_file